How to Be Happy

 The love, the trust, and the devil that destroyed us.
 I trusted her.
 She was my cousin and friend, and I confided in her.
 She stabbed me in the back.
 The betrayal cut deeper than any knife could have.
 The pain was real and hurt me to no repair.
 We had grown up together, sharing secrets under starlit skies, promising to always protect one another.
 She had been my rock through the darkest times of my life—or so I thought.

 It was 1974, on a particularly cold winter day in Georgia.
 The frost had painted delicate patterns on the classroom windows, and the playground equipment glistened with a thin layer of ice that would melt by mid-morning.
-My twin brother and I were both in first grade that year, our classrooms conveniently situated next door to each other in the long, brick elementary school building with its squeaky hallway floors.
+My twin brother and I were both in first grade that year, our classrooms conveniently situated next door to each other in the long, brick elementary school building with its bright, long hallways.

 We always look forward to Sundays.
 I remember waking up to the smell of Pine-Sol.
 Mom was mopping the floors, creating that distinct clean scent that signaled the beginning of our weekend routine.
 My brother and I would rush to the kitchen and make ourselves a glass of cereal.
 Yes, you read that right; back in the late 1970s, we had tall plastic cups that we ate our Fruit Loops out of instead of traditional bowls.
 The colorful rings would float in the milk, creating a sweet, fruity flavor that we savored with each spoonful.